the mental load of motherhood

 from my heart to yours

-mama… You are doing the hardest job in the world during the hardest season of the year.
+mama… you are doing the hardest job in the world during the hardest season of the year.

 You are not failing – you are carrying too much.